BioPhoton/ngRe/README.md

 }
 ```

-Here we still nest `ng-container` which feels bloatet for this need.
+Here we nest `ng-container` which is unsessacary template code.
-Another solution could be to compose an object in the view.
+A solution could be to compose an object out of the individual observables.
+This can be done in the view or in the component.

 **Composing Object in the View**

 ```html
 @Component({
   selector: 'my-app',